Tutorial

 string s = "Hello"

 Compare this to the implementation below in Python.
-Dynamic typing makes it easier to code, but adds much more burden on the machine to find the suitable datatype.
-This makes the process slower.
+Dynamic typing makes it easier to code, but it puts a much greater burden on the machine to find a suitable datatype, making the process slower.

 x = 10